• Art magazine

 According to the author, this period was categorized by a loss of belief in superordinate narratives such as religion or science , which indicates a kind of lack of depth in the world in favor of an obsession of superficial phenomena.

-For feminism, sexuality is what work for Marxism is: what belongs the most and yet is taken away the most. ”
+Sexuality is to feminism what labour is to Marxism: That which belongs to you the most and yet is taken away the most."

 Quote from Catherine A. Mackinnon from “Feminism, Marxism, Method, and the State: An Agenda for Theory ”, in Signs 7 No. 3, Spring 1982, translated from English.